Examples of Different Go-To-Market Strategies

 Sales Perspective: Arm your sales force with details about the new feature to boost upsells and re-engage potential lost customers attracted by the upgrade.

-Average Deal Size: Depending on your pricing model, the current ticket size will likely increase slightly.
+Average Deal Size: The current ticket size will likely increase slightly depending on your pricing model.

 Reason to Fail: If the sales team isn't well-versed in the feature, they can't effectively educate customers, leading to poor uptake.